MegaMosquito/darlingevil/Examples/ArduinoPi/README.md

 This directory contains example code to set up an Arduino microcontroller as a slave of a Raspberry Pi such that you can write code on the Raspberry Pi to control (i.e., read from and write to) the GPIO (General Purpose Input-Output) pins on the Arduino.
 On the Arduino you simply run an open source “Firmata” driver (i.e., no Arduino coding is required with this approach).
-On the Raspberry Pi you can program in any one of a dozen or more languages for which Firmata has provided client bindings.
+On the Raspberry Pi you can program in any one of a dozen or more languages for which Firmata has provided client bindings (the code example provided is in Python).

-The [darlingevil.com website](https://darlingevil.com/electronics-arduino-raspberry-pi/) details all of the steps needed to get this up and running.
+The [darlingevil.com website](https://darlingevil.com/arduinopi/) details all of the steps needed to get this example up and running.

 # Files

 The files in this directory include:
-* AnalogIO.fzz    Fritzing source, sed to make the the circuit diagram
+* AnalogIO.fzz    Fritzing source, used to illustrate the circuit diagram
 * AnalogIO.ino    Hardware test program you can optionally run on the Arduino
 * AnalogIO.py     Example program to do the hardware test from the Raspberry Pi